progbits/json-lisp/README.md

 cargo run
 ```

+## The Language

 ### Primitive Expressions

+The simplist possible expressions are primitive expressions.
+Primitive
-Primitive expressions evaluate to themselves:
+expressions evaluate to themselves:

 ```shell
 > true